devVenny/Elephant-cafe/README.md

 - Join now

 - Home

   - Café image with intro text
   - About
+  - Coffee
+  - Bakery
-  - Signiture coffee(Brown lattee)
+  - Coupon
-  - How to get Free coffee
   - Crew
   - Apply

 - Footer
   - About us
     - Our café
     - Our coffee
   - Order
     - Delivery
   - Instagram
   - Rights